Egyptian cuisine: Medieval Egypt

+The medieval Egyptian kitchen was well-equipped, especially in wealthier households, where multiple hands worked to prepare complex dishes.
+Cooking methods involved stoves, clay ovens, and brick dome ovens.
+Spices, particularly mastic gum, were widely used, likely to mask the strong smell of local meats.
+The concept of food as medicine, based on Galenic principles, influenced diets, with certain ingredients used to balance bodily humors.
+Recipes in Kanz al-Fawa’id included not only meals but also medicinal preparations, aphrodisiacs, and hygiene products such as scented toothpicks and soaps.
+Many culinary traditions included in recipes and cookbooks from medieval Egypt, including staple dishes like molokheya, ful medames, and bamya, have endured into the present day.

 Wheat, barley and rice were part of the medieval Egyptian diet, but sources are conflicted about millet.
-According to Abd al-Latif al-Baghdadi, it was unknown outside a small area where it was cultivated in Upper Egypt.
-This seems to be supported by chronicler Muhammad ibn Iyas, who wrote that millet consumption was unusual, if not unheard of, in Cairo.
-Shihab al-Umari, on the other hand, says it was among the most popular cereal grains consumed in Egypt in that time.
+According to Abd al-Latif al-Baghdadi (1162–1231), it was unknown outside a small area where it was cultivated in Upper Egypt.
+This seems to be supported by chronicler Muhammad ibn Iyas (1448–1522), who wrote that millet consumption was unusual, if not unheard of, in Cairo.
+Shihab al-Umari (1301–1384), on the other hand, says it was among the most popular cereal grains consumed in Egypt in that time.

 Sorghum was, like millet, cultivated in Upper Egypt, but was not considered a desirable crop by residents of Cairo.
 There, it was consumed only during famine or other times of scarcity during which sorghum was preferred to other wheat substitutes used to make emergency bread rations like millet, bran, or broad beans.

-In The Tale of Judar and His Brothers, an Egyptian story from Thousand and One Arabian Nights, the main character, a poverty-stricken fisherman named Judar, acquires a magic bag belonging to necromancer of Maghrebi origin.
+In The Tale of Judar and His Brothers, an Egyptian story from Thousand and One Arabian Nights, the main character, a poverty-stricken fisherman named Judar, acquires a magic bag belonging to a necromancer of Maghrebi origin.
 This bag supplies its owner with food like rozz mefalfel, a rice dish seasoned with cinnamon and mastic, sometimes colored with saffron and prepared stock and tail fat.

-Ancient Egyptian cuisine accompanied not only of bread and beer, but of fruit, vegetables and fish eaten by the poor.
-Many of its carvings showing cuisine date back to the Old and New Kingdom periods.